apache/tvm/docs/dev/virtual_machine.rst

 Putting the VM in TVM: The Relay Virtual Machine
 ================================================

-Relay, a new program representation, enabled the representation and optimization of a greater breadth of machine  learning programs.
+Relay, a new program representation, has enabled the representation and optimization of a greater breadth of machine  learning programs.
-Unfortunately by supporting a more expressive set of programs we introduced several new execution challenges.
+Unfortunately, by supporting a more expressive set of programs, we have introduced several new execution challenges.

-Relay's “debug” interpreter can execute the full language but has notable limitations that makes it unsuited for production deployments.
+Relay's “debug” interpreter can execute the full language but has notable limitations that make it unsuited for production deployments.
 It is structured as an inefficient interpreter that performs AST traversal  to execute the program.
 This approach is conceptually simple but requires traversal of the program for each evaluation.
-The program is stored as a tree which makes heavy use of indirection and leads to inefficient execution.
+The program is stored as a tree, which leads to inefficient execution due to its heavy reliance on indirection.

-There are still unknown dynamism issues such as dynamic scheduling and allocation, fully dynamic tensor shapes, and control-flow.
-The interpreter has simple solutions for these, but none provide a compelling and optimized solution.
+There are further challenges in compiling dynamic code, such as dynamic scheduling and allocation, fully dynamic tensor shapes, and control flow.
+The interpreter offers simple solutions for these, but none is sufficiently compelling or optimized.

-The second execution mechanism is the existing graph runtime, in order to target Relay programs to this we translate a small subset of them to the old graph format, and execute them on the runtime.
+The second execution mechanism is the existing graph runtime.
+In order to target Relay programs to this we compile a small subset of them to the old graph format, and execute them on the runtime.
 This provides a solid execution experience but only for a very limited subset of Relay programs.

-An alternative but not-standard approach is Relay's ahead-of-time compiler which transforms a Relay program into a shared library containing an ahead of time implementation.
-The ahead of time compiler provides compelling performance but is difficult to extend, and instrument, requiring modifications to the code generation and optimizations.
+An alternative but not-standard approach is Relay's ahead-of-time compiler, which transforms a Relay program into a shared library containing an ahead- of-time implementation.
+The ahead-of-time compiler provides compelling performance but is difficult to extend and instrument, which can only be done by modifying the code generation and optimization mechanisms.

-The Relay virtual machine is intended to be a framework that balances these competing approaches providing a dynamic execution environment which can be extended, instrumented, and integrated with other approaches like ahead of time compilation via a flexible extension mechanism.
+The Relay virtual machine is intended to be a framework that balances these competing approaches, providing a dynamic execution environment which can be extended, instrumented, and integrated with other approaches like ahead-of-time compilation via a flexible extension mechanism.

 The virtual machine is designed to strike a balance between performance and flexibility when deploying and executing Relay programs, without giving up the benefits of TVM.

-Virtual machine (VM) design is a well studied area in programming languages and systems, and there have been various virtual machine designs for both full fledged, and embedded programing languages.
+Virtual machine (VM) design is a well studied area in programming languages and systems, and there have been various virtual machine designs for both full-fledged and embedded programing languages.
 Previous language VM designs have been heavily tailored to the execution profile of traditional programs.
-Traditional programs manipulate small scalar values and consist of a large number of low level instructions.
+Traditional programs manipulate small scalar values and consist of a large number of low-level instructions.
-The sheer quantity of instructions to compute requires instruction execution and dispatch to be extremely efficient.
+The sheer quantity of instructions requires instruction execution and dispatch to be extremely efficient.
 In the context of machine learning we manipulate primarily tensor values, using a (relatively) low number of high level instructions.
-ML program's cost centers are expensive operator invocations such as GEMM or convolution, over a large input.
-Due to the execution profile exhibited by ML programs micro-optimizations present in scalar-VMs are dramatically less important.
+ML programs' cost centers are expensive operator invocations, such as GEMM or convolution, over a large input.
+Due to the execution profile exhibited by ML programs, micro-optimizations present in scalar VMs are dramatically less important.
 A model’s runtime will  be dominated by executing expensive operators on large inputs.

-TVM has provided a strong support for vision models, but we want to grow to support a wider variety of models.
+TVM has provided strong support for vision models, but we want to grow to support a wider variety of models.
 The graph runtime is able to utilize the fully static nature of the input graphs to perform aggressive optimization such as fully static allocation, and optimal memory reuse.
-When we introduce models which make use of control-flow, recursion, dynamic shapes, and dynamic allocation, we must change how execution works.
+When we introduce models which make use of control flow, recursion, dynamic shapes, and dynamic allocation, we must change how execution works.

-The rest of this document provides a high level overview of the Relay virtual machine design, and its instruction set.
+The rest of this document provides a high-level overview of the Relay virtual machine design and its instruction set.

 Design
 ------

 The VM's design is focused on simplicity without sacrificing performance.
-In order to accomplish this we have ignored traditional wisdom in scalar VM design, and focused on designing a tensor VM.
+In order to accomplish this we have ignored traditional wisdom in scalar VM design and focused on designing a tensor VM.

 In the tensor VM setting, we optimize for cheap “allocation” of objects (by trying to avoid real allocation, reuse of static fragments, and the ability to do dynamic (i.e jagged tensors)).